Most political candidates don’t decide they need a website on their own. It’s usually when someone else points it out.

 Launching a website a few weeks before an election and hoping voters will find it is unrealistic.
 Waiting until the last month or two of a campaign doesn’t leave enough time to build visibility or support online.
 By the time the site begins to show up in search results, the window to benefit from it may already be closing.

 Some elected offices, such as judicial or law enforcement positions, have specific rules about when campaigning or fundraising can begin.
+There may be requirements as to what can appear on a campaign website for judge or a sheriff election website.
 Always check your local election requirements before starting any political activity.

 Starting on your own site—or someone else’s?